swaptacular/swpt_accounts/protocol.rst

    * Send a `FinalizedTransfer`_ message with the apropriate ``status_code``.

+2. If the specified prepared transfer does not exist, the message MUST be ignored.

 .. [#] Server implementations MAY impose additional restrictions on the format and the content of this string, as long as these